trilemma-dev/SwiftAuthorizationSample/README.md

 ## Origin
-This sample is inspired by Apple's no longer updated [EvenBetterAuthorizationSample](https://developer.apple.com/library/archive/samplecode/EvenBetterAuthorizationSample/Introduction/Intro.html) written in Objective C. This sample is implemented exclusively in Swift.
+This sample is inspired by Apple's no longer updated [EvenBetterAuthorizationSample](https://developer.apple.com/library/archive/samplecode/EvenBetterAuthorizationSample/Introduction/Intro.html) written in Objective-C. This sample is implemented exclusively in Swift.
 While Apple's sample has numerous known [security vulnerabilities](https://theevilbit.github.io/posts/secure_coding_xpc_part1/), this sample has been designed with security in mind.
 If you discover a security vulnerability, please open an issue!